 Spark Youth Group

-Spark is a weekly supportive mentoring and socialization group that takes place in a structured and supervised group setting at The Sherkow Center.
-It is designed to help young people diagnosed with ASD or uneven development to learn socialization skills, and to learn about their bodies and their minds!
+Spark is a weekly supportive mentoring program that takes place in a structured and supervised group setting.
+It is designed to help young people diagnosed with ASD or uneven development learn socialization skills, impulse control, anger management, and to learn about their bodies and their minds!

 Click Here for the current Spark semester flyer.